 Vegetarian/Vegan – tiny shop – 120 Bree Street.
 I would recommend you try the Vegan Cape Malay Curry Rooti.
 Rooti’s are as common as having a sandwich in Cape Town for lunch.
 The Cape Malay cuisine is our oldest cuisine in the Cape – so this is a great option to try one of our traditional dishes.
 The Rooti is vegan as well!

 Was the city’s first vegan restaurant.
 They offer wonderfully gourmet vegan options.
 Wonderful for lunch and dinner.
 They are located on Loop Street – track them down!
 Good option as this spot is often vibey and they stock craft beers and local gins etc!
 They now have a second branch in Camps Bay

-They opened their first branch in the Bo-Kaap on the edge of the city and have now also opened in Muizenberg.
-Find the Bo-Kaap restaurant up the stairs between Deluxe Coffee and Atlas Spices.
-The Harvest Cafe boasts wonderful views of the colourful houses of the Bo-Kaap and of Table Mountain.
+Have closed their branch in the Bo-Kaap and now only have the Muizenberg shop.
 From their facebook: “Our menu has a range of beautifully healthy, vibrant dishes for vegans, vegetarians, banters and meat eaters.
 Everything is locally sourced with high nutritional value and great quality.”
 I loved my recent visit – we had a delicious breakfast – I loved their avo dish, their eggs benedict and their vegan cake!
-Gorgeous clean decor